stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 To disable a directory, you must:

 1. Get the directory instance from the client with the href of the directory.
-2. Set the directory instance to disabled.
+2. Set the directory instance to `Disabled`.
 3. Call the `save` method on the directory instance.

 **Code:**